giuliov/pipeline-your-pipelines/doc/2-Hosts.md

 I find convenient using a Personal Access Token (PAT from now on) to setup the agents.

 ![Add a PAT with proper permission](./images/MakeAgents-PAT.png)

+You may wonder why using a separate Pool.
+This queue will be dedicated to agents on _hosts_ to run "meta"-pipelines.
+They requires local admin permissions and have no build toolchain, just Docker, so any normal build will fail.